Call4Cloud | MMP-C | Autopilot | Device Preparation

 The Windows Defender Firewall rises

-This blog is the seventh part of the Endpoint Security Series, I’ll explain how to deploy your Windows Defender firewall baseline policy rules into Intune.
+This blog is the seventh part of the Endpoint Security Series.
+In it, I’ll explain how to deploy your Windows Defender firewall baseline policy rules into Intune.

 1. Some Background Information